ArtooTrills/Onboarding/Basics/5-Mysql/README.md

     * Sometimes you also want data - what's the command?

   * On the data set downloaded in the above mentioned link, write the following queries:
-    * Query to find second highest salary of Employee
+    * Find second highest salary of Employee
-    * Query to find Max Salary from each department
+    * Find Max Salary from each department
-    * Query to find Avg Salary from each department
+    * Find Avg Salary from each department
-    * Query to find all the employee whose salary is more than the avg for his dept
+    * Find all the employee whose salary is more than the avg for his dept
-    * Query to print the name of distinct employee whose DOB is between 01/01/1960 to 31/12/1975.
+    * Print the name of distinct employee whose DOB is between 01/01/1960 to 31/12/1975.
-    * Query find number of employees according to gender  whose DOB is between 01/01/1960 to 31/12/1975
+    * Find number of employees according to gender  whose DOB is between 01/01/1960 to 31/12/1975
-    * Query to find name of employee whose name Start with ‘A’
+    * Find name of employee whose name Start with ‘A’
-    * Query to find all managers for the dept from the company whose salary is in top 2
+    * Find all managers for the dept from the company whose salary is in top 2
-    * Query to find employees hired between 1990 and 1995
+    * Find employees hired between 1990 and 1995
     * All the employees who had more than three titles and list their titles
     * Employee details: Name, Title, Department, Department manager
     * Average salaries across departments for last 5 years